R-miss-tastic: a unified platform for missing values methods and workflows: Structure and content of the platform

-Complementary to the lectures section, this part of the platform serves as a broad overview on the scientific literature discussing missing values taxonomies and mechanisms and statistical methods to handle them.
-This overview covers both classical references with books, articles, etc. such as \citep{Schafer2002, Little2002, VanBuuren2012, Carpenter2012} and more recent developments such as \citep{josse_etal_2019, gondara_wang_2018}.
-The entire (non-exhaustive) bibliography can be browsed in two ways: 1) a complete list, filtering by publication type and year, with a search option for the authors or 2), as a contextualized version.
+Complementary to the \textit{Lectures} section, this part of the platform serves as a broad overview on the scientific literature discussing missing values taxonomies and mechanisms and statistical, machine learning methods to handle them.
+This overview covers both classical references to books, articles, etc. such as \citet{Schafer2002,VanBuuren2012, Carpenter2012,little2019statistical} and more recent developments such as \citet{josse_etal_2019, gondara_wang_2018}, which study the consistency of supervised learning with missing values.
+The entire (non-exhaustive) bibliography can be browsed in two ways: 1) a complete list, filtered by publication type and year, with a search option for the authors or, 2) as a contextualized version.
 For 2), we classified the references into several domains of research or application, briefly discussing important aspects of each domain.
-This double representation is shown in Figure~\ref{fig:bibliography} and allows an extensive search in the existing literature, while providing some guidance for those focused on a specific topic.
-All references are also collected in a unique BibTex file made available on the GitHub repository\footnote{in \url{resources/rmisstastic_biblio.bib}}.
-Note that a link is provided for most references, although some are not open access.
+This dual representation is shown in Figure~\ref{fig:bibliography} and allows for an extensive search in the existing literature, while providing some guidance for those focused on a specific topic.
+All references are also collected in a unique BibTex file made available in the GitHub repository\footnote{in \url{resources/rmisstastic_biblio.bib}}.
+This shared file allows external users to easily propose additions to the bibliography, which are then reviewed by the platform committee, composed of researchers with different focuses on missing values.